Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 When Shouldn't I use an Optimized Distributed Strategy?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

 Sharding techniques help when model sizes are fairly large; roughly 500M+ parameters is where we've seen benefits.
+However, in the following cases, we recommend sticking to ordinary distributed strategies
-However, in cases where your model is small (ResNet50 of around 80M Parameters) it may be best to stick to ordinary distributed training, unless you are using unusually large batch sizes or inputs.
+* When your model is small (ResNet50 of around 80M Parameters), unless you are using unusually large batch sizes or inputs.
+* Due to high distributed communication between devices, if running on a slow network/interconnect, the training might be much slower than expected and then it's up to you to determince the tradeoff here.

 ----------